 RV Maintenance Technician

 So many of the RV problems that arise are simple issues!
-Things like a tripped GFCI, or a blown fuse, a valve that has been opened or closed when it should not have been, as well as other more involved issues that require a volt meter and some electrical circuit tracing.
-If you know how these systems work, and where to look, then you can not only help yourself but other guests as well.
+Things like a tripped GFCI, a blown fuse, a valve that has been opened or closed when it should not have been, as well as other more involved issues that require a volt meter and some electrical circuit tracing.
+If you know how these systems work and where to look, then you can help not only yourself but other guests as well.

 RV Technician Jobs

-There are other opportunities that exist once you have completed the five-day course.
+Other opportunities exist once you have completed the five-day course.
 One is that you can turn this into a business.
-If you want to help assure the folks that are purchasing used RV’s, that their purchase is a good one, you can do an RV inspection for them.
+If you want to help assure the folks purchasing used RV’s that their purchase is a good one, you can do an RV inspection for them.
 If you have an interest in this kind of activity, this course allows for optional classes to teach you how to do just that!

-Listen to what one recent graduate had to say about their experience with the RV Tech course:
+Listen to what one recent graduate had to say about their experience with the RV Tech and RV Inspection course

 What kind of information will be taught in the five-day course?

-- Day Four: Air conditioners, water heaters furnaces, and refrigerators – how they work and the top 10 most common problems you will encounter with each one.
+4. Day Four: Air conditioners, water heaters, furnaces, and refrigerators – how they work and the top 10 most common problems you will encounter with each one.

-- Day Five: Dealing with the most common slide out issues, awning problems and roof repairs.
+5. Day Five: Dealing with the most common slide-out issues, awning problems, and roof repairs.

 I would be happy to answer any questions you may have!
 You may reach me in any of these three ways: